-There’s no better way to spend a hot summer day than going swimming at Thomas Beach.
+There’s no better way to spend a hot summer day than going swimming.
 However, if you’re not careful, you could be putting yourself at risk of developing swimmer’s ear.

 Swimmer’s ear is an infection in the ear canal caused by water being trapped in the ears, usually after swimming.
 This creates a moist environment that triggers the growth of bacteria.
 Damage to the ear canal due to putting fingers, cotton swabs or other foreign objects in the ears can also lead to swimmer’s ear.